 - 1/2 tsp dried oregano

-- 2 tbsp olive oil (for browning meatballs)
+- 2 tbsp olive oil (for browning)

 - 1 (28 oz) can crushed tomatoes